dpardox/checklist-test/README.md

 ---

-* This project uses [Tailwind CSS](https://tailwindcss.com/) for utility-first styling.
+* This project uses [Tailwind CSS](https://tailwindcss.com/) for utility-first and mobile-first styling.